 If a Coworker has Feelings for You

-They Try to Make Your Shift Better
+1) They Try to Make Your Shift Better

-Witnessing my customer inconvenience, Raymond had snuck to the cafe upstairs and ordered me one of my favorite drinks.
+Witnessing my customer's inconvenience, Raymond snuck to the cafe upstairs and ordered me one of my favorite drinks.
 When I approached him after the exchange, he affectionately muttered that it seemed I could use a pick-me-up.
 A coworker with a crush on you is willing to do the slightest — or sweetest —thing to make your shift a little bit better.

 This one seems mean, but I promise there is merit to it.
 I taught Raymond how to reload the register tape at least half a dozen times.
 He was always remarking that he “always forgot” or that his hands were “just too big” to fit in the machine (I saw what you were doing there, Raymond).

-They See You as a Person, Not just a Worker
+3) They See You as a Person, Not just a Worker

 Raymond would ask about my favorite books or post-work plans or if I had a nice weekend, and what movies I was looking forward to seeing.
 He didn’t talk to me only about work or didn’t use me as a sounding board to complain, rather routinely pushed our conversations to the appropriate personal, making it clear that he liked me as a person and not another robot in an apron.

-Regulating Your Uniform
+1) Regulating Your Uniform